guinob17/guinob17/README.md

 ### 😄 **Hello!
 I'm Guilherme Nóbrega.**
 🔹 From **Brazil**, passionate about coding and technology.
 🔹 Currently working as a **junior fullstack developer** at Indra.
-🔹 Graduated in systems analysis and development ✅.
+🔹 Graduated in systems analysis and development ✅.<br>
 🔹 Postgraduate in software engineering ⏳.
 ---